AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/010.features-overview/docs.en.md

 * DNS server: you can choose one of 10 differnt DNS servers by AdGuard, Google, Cloudflare and more
 * Wi-Fi auto-protection: VPN will automatically turn on when the device connects to a Wi-Fi network
 * Theme: system default, dark or light
-* Logging level: the default one and the extended one with more detailed logging
+* Diagnostic info: locally stored technical information about the device and connections (IP addess, ID, Ping, etc.)

 SCREENSHOTS!

-<a name="shortcuts"></a>
+<a name="quick-actions"></a>

-## Shortcuts
+## Quick Actions

-To access shortcuts, touch and hold the app icon, then lift your finger.
-You'll see a list of shortcuts: Connect, Choose location, Edit Home Screen, Share App or Remove App.
+To access this feature, touch and hold the app icon, then lift your finger.
+You'll see a list of Quick Actions: Connect, Choose location, Edit Home Screen.
 Choose the one you need and AdGuard will redirect you in no time.

 SCREENSHOTS!